Morland Area CofE Primary School

 Young people are encouraged to contribute their views on school life.
 All pupils can give their views to the School Council via their representatives.

 A wide range of external agencies advise and support teachers at Morland to devise a range of tasks and methods of working to support all pupils.

 - What specialist services and expertise are avaliable at or accessed by the setting/school/college?

 The school has access to the full range of LA specialist services in education, health and social care (see the LA local offer).

-Our SENCo, Louise Anderton has qualified with a specialism in Special Educational Needs.
+Our Headteacher, Louise Donnelly-Stott has qualified with a specialism in Special Educational Needs.
 Miss Berry is currently training fro this qualification.